Gemini CLI Notes

 Configuration Layers

-• API keys and some other settings are controlled via environment variables.
-It is recommended to store them in ~/.gemini/.env instead of adding them directly to ~/.zshrc or ~/.bashrc.
+myproject/.gemini/settings.jsonfiles override~/.gemini/settings.json.
+You only need to specify settings whose user-level values you want to change. - API keys and some other settings are controlled via environment variables.
+It is recommended to store them in

 Authentication, Request Limits and Privacy

-• However, token caching is not available for this auth type.
-You can view your token usage for a given gemini session using the /stats and /stats model REPL commands.
+- However, token caching is not available for this auth type.
+You can view your token usage for a given

 Model Selection

-• You can use the --model command-line argument to override the default model (currently Gemini 2.5 Pro) like so: gemini --model <model>.
+--modelcommand-line argument to override the default model (currently Gemini 2.5 Pro) like so:gemini --model <model>. - Supported

 Built-in Tools